anhnguyendepocen/stat209-f18/_notes/class11-numeric-summaries.md

 {% endhighlight %}

 This shows that about 1/2 of the mammals are awake less than 14.20 hours and about 1/2 are awake more than 14.20.
-I use the word "about" here due to subtitles regarding ties and repeated values; for all practical purposes this is generally not important.
+I use the word "about" here due to subtleties regarding ties and repeated values; for all practical purposes this is generally not important.
+Similarly, we see that roughly 1/10 of the mammals are awake less than 8.12 hours and 1/10 are awake less than 20.8 hours.
+We also see that the sleepiest mammal is awake for only 4.1 hours and that one mammal is awake 22.1 hours of the day.

 Note that the 50% percentile has a special name that you have probably heard
 before: the *median*.

-Similarly, we see that roughly 1/10 of the mammals are awake less than 8.12 hours and 1/10 are awake less than 20.8 hours.
-We also see that the sleepiest mammal is awake for only 4.1 hours and that one mammal is awake 22.1 hours of the day.

-We can similarly calculate what are called quartiles, splitting the data into four equally sized groups using the `quartiles` function:
+We can also calculate what are called quartiles, splitting the data into four equally sized groups using the `quartiles` function: